vitalets/babel-plugin-runtyper/readme.md

 > [Babel](https://babeljs.io) plugin for runtime type-checking in JavaScript

-Use Runtyper in your *development builds* and it will throw error every time when some operation is applied to inconsistent types.
+Use Runtyper in your *development builds* to be notified every time when some operation is applied to inconsistent types.
 No annotations needed.

 ## Example
 Imagine you have comparison like `x === y` and in runtime values are `x = 1`, `y = "1"`.
 When executed you will silently get unexpected `false` result due to missing type conversion.
-After applying Runtyper it will notify you about such situation as soon as it occurs:
+After applying Runtyper it will throw error to console as soon as such situation occur:

 ![runtyper warning](https://cloud.githubusercontent.com/assets/1473072/24371480/926108e8-1333-11e7-8e17-0223ed0c21ad.png)